McCoyAle/kube-cert-study/README.md

 For more information regarding other certifications offered for other Cloud Native and Linux Based solutions, you can visit the Linux Foundation [Training](https://training.linuxfoundation.org/) and [Certifications](https://training.linuxfoundation.org/certification-catalog/) pages.

 In addition, you can view more info about Open Source Training [here](https://training.linuxfoundation.org/open-source-best-practice/).
-Happy Clouding!
+Happy Clouding!sersercmis